LeonardoMalcotti/ASA/README.md

 ### Belief Management Module

-Is an aggregator module, that works as a middleware between the *Belief Modules* and the *Agent*.
+Is an aggregator module, that works as a middleware between the *Belief Modules* and the *Old_Agent*.
 It exposes CRUD functions similar to the one exposed by the *Belief Module* connected but apply additional logic to the data in input to adjust the new beliefs and to update multiple modules at the same time.